jared-greenberg/rapid_rhapsodies/README.md

 Day 1:
 - Create the Javascript logic for the game play (including timer and score)
 - Link the audio files to the project

 Day 2:
 - Create the piano keys
-- Create the game board
+- Create the game board.

 Day 3:
 - Gameboard animation (scrolling, rendering time, score, and mistakes)
 - Add/test sound effects

 Day 4:
 - Add menu for user to choose song/level
 - Debug

 Day 5:
 - Create instructions and personal links
 - Final touches